LogtalkDotOrg/logtalk3/scripts/NOTES.md

 - `build_release.sh`
-	helper script for building most of the distribution files of a new Logtalk release; accepts as an optional argument a version identifier (e.g. 3.00.0-a8); must be run on a macOS computer due to its dependency on MacPorts to build the macOS installer
+	helper script for building most of the distribution files of a new Logtalk release; must be run on a macOS computer due to its dependency on MacPorts to build the macOS installer

 - `cleandist.sh`